 Related Read: 10 Best Ad Networks of 2015

-“PixFuture almost 5 years ago took a direction to help publishers not just sell ads but maximize profits by special algorithms and optimization techniques used on platform.
-We focus on result with maximum efficiency by selling ads across over 240 demand partners and over a thousand direct advertisers.”
+“PixFuture almost 5 years ago took a direction to help publishers not just sell ads but maximize profits by special algorithms and optimization techniques used on the platform.
+We focus on the result with maximum efficiency by selling ads across over 240 demand partners and over a thousand direct advertisers.”